 The end product is garnished with coriander leaves, fried and coarsely ground vadi (dried lentil dumplings) and raw mustard oil for an authentic touch.
 Prawns or fish head is added for the non-veg. version.
 It is best enjoyed with plain steamed rice or as a side dish with chapatis or parathas.
-So check for a step by step method with pictures to prepare it.
+So check out the step by step pictorial recipe to prepare it.

 - 1 medium size raw papaya, grated

 - 250 gms. pumpkin, grated

 - 2 tbsp. mustard oil